 support skipping the Direct Authentication and Key Establish procedures via the new UE-to-UE Relay by retrieving the new security key using Link ID.

+There are no impact for the L2 UE-to-UE Relay as it only needs to perform regular forwarding of the E2E LMR/LMA and DCR/DCA messages between peer UEs.

 This solution addresses requirements of KI #2: Security of UE-to-UE Relay requirements, including during UE-to-UE Relay re-selection (path switch).

 This solution addresses requirements of KI #4: Privacy of information over the UE-to-UE Relay, including during UE-to-UE Relay re-selection (path switch).

-Editor’s Note: further evaluation is FFS.

 6.15 Solution #15: Selection and authorization of in-coverage and out-of-coverage authentication and key establishment

 6.15.1 Introduction